sudara/basic-macos-keychain-action/README.md

 ### Steps taken for security on self-hosted runners

 - We create a real unique keychain password per job run.
+- The keychain file is specific to the exact job run (multiple can run in parallel)
 - The keychain password [is masked and unavailable in logs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions#masking-a-value-in-a-log).
 - The keychain is removed from the keychain list and deleted at the end of the job run.